bcgov/data-publication/pages/metadata_providers_guide.md

 	1. **Versioning** change:
 		+ _‘This is version 2.0 of the Open Government Licence for Government of British Columbia Information.’_ to
 		+ _‘This is version 1.0 of the Open Government Licence for BC Oil and Gas Commission Information.’_
-	1. **Note: remove section on BC Government Copyright or whole line:
+	1. **Note**: remove section on BC Government Copyright or whole line:
 		+ _'Note: as per B.C.
 Government Copyright, the following licence only applies to records in the B.C.
 Data Catalogue that specify it.'_
 1. Publish the OGL to a public site so that it can add it to the drop down list of licence options.